colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Munster, Anna.
 "Transmateriality: Towards an Energetics of Signal in Contemporary Mediatic Assemblages." _Cultural Studies Review_ 20.1 (2014).
 Web.

 Munster describes video as an energetic system; using Deleuze's concept of _signaletic material_, she argues for technical media (in her case, videos created using drones) as "spatio-temporal relays between the human and the nonhuman technical objects" (2) and explores the operation of modulation and transformation of video's energies.

+## Negarestani, Reza.
+"Contingency and Complicity." _The Medium of Contingency_ (2011): 11-16.
+Web.

+A strange and wonderful argument for the radical closure of a work of art (in contrast to "openness to materials) in order to open it more fully to the weird and "twisted" (13) nature of material complicity: "Complicity exhibits this necessary shift from the inhibitive role of commonalities to the role of closure as a focused engagement with contingency, its intrusions, twists and suspensions.
+Whilst openness domesticates the thought of contingency through affordable states of interaction, commonalities and other forms of soft dogma, closure, on the other hand, turns itself into a 'good meal' or a 'genuine prey' for the real expression of contingency and its unrestricted play: the more closed a work, the more radically it is subjected to the interventions of its contingent materials, the wider it is broadened and butchered opened to the outside.
+Therefore, we can say that closure realises openness in its radical sense: not as openness toward the possibility of contingencies from the outside, but as a 'being opened' by the contingent materials that form the work" (13).

 ## Priest, eldritch. _Boring Formless Nonsense: Experimental Music and the Aesthetics of Failure_.
 New York: Bloomsbury, 2013.
 Print.